 Before you leave

 It’s important to give your doctor time to map out an immunization schedule so you can have the appropriate vaccinations at the right time.
-“Some live vaccines can’t be given at the same time, so you may need 28 days between vaccines,” says Dr. Williamson.
+“Some live vaccines can’t be given at the same time, so you may need 28 days between vaccines,” Dr. Williamson says.
 “You don’t want to wait until the last minute.”
-However, if you happen to plan a last-minute getaway, it is still crucial see your physician.
+However, if you happen to plan a last-minute getaway, it is still crucial to see your physician.
 “Some immunity is better than no immunity,” she explains.

 What to tell your physician